ialbluwi/11102-f25/lessons/lists-of-lists.md

 ## Exercise 5

-Define a function that receives a 2D list and prints the sum of each column.
+Define a function that receives a rectangular 2D list and prints the sum of each column.

 ### Solution